Building a Global Platform for Pizza Hut: Lessons in Scale

 - Build times grew as the dependency graph expanded

-- Developers needed to understand which pod to modify for a given change
+- Developers had to know which pod to change

-- CI/CD pipelines became complex with multiple pod repositories
+- CI/CD pipelines got complex across multiple pod repositories

-If I were starting today, I would seriously consider Swift Package Manager for its tighter Xcode integration, or a monorepo approach with Bazel or Tuist.
+Today I would look at Swift Package Manager for tighter Xcode integration, or a monorepo with Bazel or Tuist.

 Team Coordination

-- Release synchronization — different markets had different release schedules
+- Release synchronization: markets had different release schedules

-- Documentation — keeping architecture decisions and API documentation up to date
+- Documentation: keeping architecture decisions and API docs current

 Key Lessons